symbiote/silverstripe-test-assist/README.md

-# SilverStripe Australia testing extensions module
+# SilverStripe Australia Testing Extensions Module

 Adds several helpers to the base SilverStripe testing framework to simplify hooking the testing process into CI servers such as Jenkins, by parameterising